Why Polygon Fees Deserve Their Own Page

-This page targets search intent like Polygon gas fees calculator, Polygon gas fee calculator, MATIC gas fee calculator, and Polygon gas cost estimate.
-It is designed for transfers, swaps, and contract interactions where cost matters before execution.
+This page targets Polygon gas fees calculator, Polygon gas fee calculator, MATIC gas fee calculator, and Polygon gas cost estimate intent.
+For side-by-side comparison, use the main gas fee calculator.

-To run actual estimates, open the main gas fee estimator and select the Polygon network.
+To run actual estimates, open the main gas fee calculator and select the Polygon network.

 The right estimate depends on what you are doing, not just which chain you are using.